-Architects are sticking with a mostly-WFH approach for now, and they’ll keep some of their locations open for in-person work and collaboration.
+Architects are sticking with mostly remote workers for now, but they’ll keep some of their locations open for in-person work and collaboration.
 Employees will spend most of the week working remotely and bookable desks will be available on request at select office locations.

 The upside of this hybrid work model is that the need for real estate is reduced—Architects can potentially downsize their real estate portfolio and reduce overhead costs.
 To effectively manage a distributed workforce and flexible seating at scale, space planning tools, fully integrated desk booking tools, and real-time office maps are required.

-The Architect model is a good fit for companies whose employees are able to stay productive while working from home.
+The Architect model is a good fit for companies whose team members are able to stay productive while remote working.
 For example, consulting firms and startups often find it easier to adopt this model because of the nature of their industries.

 Nomads are balancing in-office attendance with remote-work flexibility.
-The workplace is primarily used for flexible work and collaboration.
-And while employees are expected to spend a few days at the office each week, they’re free to work from wherever they like for the rest of the week.
+Office workspaces are primarily used for flexible work and collaboration.
+This hybrid workforce is expected to be commuting into the office a few days of their workweek, but they’ll also be free to remote work from wherever they like for the remainder of the week.

-Due to hugely varied employee needs and schedules, advanced workplace tools like neighborhoods, automated permissions, and real-time workplace maps are required to help Nomads manage flexibility at scale.
+Due to hugely varied employee needs, schedules, and work-life balance, advanced workplace tools like neighborhoods, automated permissions, and real-time workplace maps are required to help Nomads manage flexibility at scale.
 Advanced workplace reports and analytics are also required, as Nomads will postpone real estate decisions until they’ve collected enough data to confirm that this hybrid model reflects the employee demand for the physical workplace.

 The Nomad model is helpful for companies that need to meet key organizational objectives (e.g. space utilization, real estate) while giving employees the work options they need to avoid Zoom burnout.
 Technology companies are some of the most likely candidates to adopt this model.